-"Going Green" means beneficial, environmentally friendly and sustainable landscaping.
+"Going Green" means beneficial, environmentally friendly, and sustainable landscaping.
 We also work and live by "Going Green".
-We have our own mulcher that enables us to take old branches / boards from our projects and make mulch versus filling up the dump.
+We have our own mulcher that enables us to take old branches / boards from projects and make mulch versus filling up the dump.
 We also encourage the use of smart sprinkler timers and water usage according to weather patterns.
 Benefits include:

 Saving Time & Money